pristaff/flatCore-docs/src_en/300--developer-manual/350--database.md

 }
 ```

-In the database file the following items are stored:
+In the database file <code>content.sqlite3</code> are stored the following contents:

 * RSS-Feeds
 * All Pages